When it comes to sun cream, the higher the factor the higher the protection, right? But what happens when you apply less than the recommended amount?

 A 2007 study published in the British Journal of Dermatology, says that applying half the recommended amount of sun cream would only give you the square root of the stated SPF.
 This means that the higher the SPF, the more rapidly the protection falls off with under-application.

-This shows that it is far more important to reapply liberally and frequently than it is to use a very high factor.
+This shows that it is very important to reapply liberally and frequently.

 Applying half the amount of: